JLeFevre559/CS350-Clipboard/Documents/Milestone-3/Code/Test of Features.md

 # Button Functionality Test

-This test script is designed to verify the functionality of two buttons on a webpage.
+This test script is designed to verify the functionality of two buttons on the webpage.
 It's written using Django's `TestCase` and Selenium WebDriver for automated browser interaction.

 ## Code Breakdown: